Daisy Pulls It Off: Productions

 After tryouts at the Nuffield Theatre in Southampton in 1983, the play was staged in the West End at the Gielgud Theatre (then known as the Globe) from April 1983 to February 1986, produced by Andrew Lloyd Webber and directed by David Gilmore.
 It ran for 1,180 performances and then toured for two years.
 Alexandra Mathie starred as Daisy.
 The play launched the careers of Kate Buffery, Lia Williams, Gabrielle Glaister and Samantha Bond.
+The programme credited the composition of the school song featured at the end of the play to "Beryl Waddle-Browne," an anagrammatical reference to producer Lloyd Webber.

 The production won an Olivier Award and the Drama Theatre Award for Best Comedy.
 Kate Buffery was nominated for an Olivier as Best Supporting Actress.

-Dewsbury Arts Group's 1989 production of the play was the scene of Victoria O'Keefe's last stage role (as Sybyl Burlington), before her untimely death at 21 in a car accident in 1990.
+Dewsbury Arts Group's 1989 production of the play was actress Victoria O'Keefe's last stage role, as Sybyl Burlington, before her untimely death at 21 in a car accident in 1990.

 A 2002 revival at the Lyric Theatre was also directed by Gilmore and produced by Lloyd Webber.
 There was also a 2008 UK tour.

-Similar to the unrelated series of St Trinian's films, the schoolgirls in professional productions are often played by older actresses, and the headmistress frequently is played by a man.

 The family-friendly piece is a popular choice for school productions.

 A revived London production ran at the Arts Theatre in the West End from 19 January - 6 February 2010.
 It was directed by Nadine Hanwell.

 In 2018, the stage production revived starring a younger lead actress, Emily Elizabeth.
 The show lasted from May 2018 to November 2018, when it closed for the final time as a professional performance.
 The last show was performed in Liverpool at the Liverpool Empire Theatre on November 19, 2018.